 - Memorably subverted in The Young Ones, in which Neil is instructed to make the static noises himself when using his police walkie talkie.

-- The "speaker's own voice" issue could probably be Hand Waved by invoking subvocalization — methods of turning it into audible speech have appeared in science fiction at least as far back as Neuromancer.
+- The "speaker's own voice" issue could probably be Hand Waved by invoking subvocalization — methods of turning it into audible speech have appeared in science fiction at least as far back as The Caves of Steel.

-- Metal Gear Solid 3's radio was essentially the same as the above Codec, though it also worked around the "speaker's own voice" issue by having Snake communicating back to Mission Control via a throat mike.
+- Metal Gear Solid 3: Snake Eater's radio was essentially the same as the above Codec, though it also worked around the "speaker's own voice" issue by having Snake communicating back to Mission Control via a throat mike.

 - Penumbra Overture does this with Red, who simply buzzes in and doesn't use any form of radio lingo or protocol while talking to you.
 Justified in that the guy's batshit insane by now and given that Philip never vocally says a word to him, Red isn't even exactly sure you're there sometimes, or so he says.

 - The walkies in Tomb Raider (2013) are treated as functionally identical to cellphones.
 Characters are routinely able to interrupt each other.
 Lara's party has clearly never heard of "radio silence", and will often freely broadcast their location, despite being surrounded by enemies who are searching for them and could easily be listening in.
 The only consideration for range is when they try to transmit off the island, which Lara does by climbing a radio tower and using the two-way radio built into the top.
 When she does, she hears a signal being transmitted on nonstop loop from a rescue plane, which she interrupts, despite neither of those things making even a little sense.
 Additionally, when the rescue plane answers her distress call (interrupting Lara), the rest of her crew can hear it on their radios, despite being out of range and almost certainly being on different frequencies.